Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

         1. Click **SQL Databases.**

         2. Select your database.
-For this example it will be **ContosoClinicDb**.
+For this example it will be `ContosoClinicDb`.

         3. The SQL server name will display in the **Server name** field.
-In this example:
+    -   In our example:

-            -   Server name fully qualified: sqlserver-dzwhejjrwbwdy.database.windows.net
+           Server name fully qualified:
+                `sqlserver-dzwhejjrwbwdy.database.windows.net`

-            -   Server name: **sqlserver-dzwhejjrwbwdy**
+           Server name: `sqlserver-dzwhejjrwbwdy`

--   Your **SQL username** and **password** from Azure ARM deployment.
-In this example
+6. Your **SQL username** and **password** from Azure ARM deployment.

-    -   **sqlAdAdminUserName**: sqladmin

-    -   **sqlAdAdminUserPassword**: PASSWORD
+    -   In our example:

+        sqlAdAdminUserName: `sqladmin`

+        sqlAdAdminUserPassword: `PASSWORD`

--   Your **Key Vault name**, which you can retrieve using the [Azure Portal](https://portal.azure.com/).
+7. Your **Key Vault name**, which you can retrieve using the [Azure Portal](https://portal.azure.com/).
 Complete the following steps:

     1. Click **Filter** and select **Key Vault**.

     2. Select your key vault.

-        -   In this example kv-pcisamples-dzwhejjr
+    -   In our example: `kv-pcisamples-dzwhejjr`

--   Your **azureAdApplicationClientId** which was collected in the ARM deployment step.
+8. Your **azureAdApplicationClientId** which was collected in the ARM deployment step.

-    -   For example: 952b0b1e-2582-4058-a0a0-0abc4210
+    -   In our example: `952b0b1e-2582-4058-a0a0-0abc4210`

--   Your **azureAdApplicationClientSecret** which was collected in the ARM deployment step.
+9. Your **azureAdApplicationClientSecret** which was collected in the ARM deployment step.

-    -   For example: Password\@123
+    -   In our example: `Password\@123`

--   The SQL AD Admin User created in step
+10. The SQL AD Admin User created in step

-    -   For example: sqladmin\@pcidemo.onmicrosoft.com
+    -   In our example: `sqladmin@pcidemo.onmicrosoft.com`

--   The SQL AD Admin User password
+11. The SQL AD Admin User password

-    -   For example: \<PASSWORD\>
+    -  In our example: `PASSWORD`

-#### Run post-deployment PowerShell script
+### Run post-deployment PowerShell script

 Running the post-deployment PowerShell script sets up the key vault, the master key, configures the SQL database, and sets up rules to configure the remainder of the reference architecture.
-Deployment details can be found in section 6.0.

-1. To run the postdeployment.ps1 script you will require to be logged into your PowerShell IDE as defined in section 4.5 of this documentation section ‘Logging in to PowerShell with correct credentials’
+1. To run the `postdeployment.ps1` script you will require to be logged into your PowerShell IDE **Logging in to PowerShell with correct credentials**

 -   In the PowerShell IDE, change directory to the local directory that contains the script.